RickRinewalt/pipeline/README.md

 8. Follow the instructions to setup the **Cline Recursive Chain-of-Thought System** provided in the documentation.
 9. Where it refers to the step to **Set Up Cline Extension**, the associated steps in Roo (as a fork of Cline) are similar:
     * In the **Prompts** menu for Roo Code, update the **Custom Instructions for All Modes** to use the custom instructions provided.
-10. Your setup is complete!
+10. Your setup is nearly complete!
 You're ready to start vibe coding, either:
     * Copy an existing project into **src/** and run these commands in Roo Code:
         * *Perform initial setup and populate dependency trackers*
         * *Review the current state and suggest next steps*